orcunSarmis/Tech_Blog/README.md

   ## Description

   Tech Blog is a CMS-style blog site, where developers can publish their blog posts and comment on other developers’ posts as well.
+It follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

   ## Table of Content